Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Irreducible representations for optic modes in Y -C -X monolayer

-The symmetry representation of lattice vibration includes 24 phonon modes entirely and can be further decomposed into the representations of acoustic and optical modes as follows:
+The symmetry representation of lattice vibration includes 24 phonon modes entirely and can be further decomposed into the representations of acoustic and optic modes as follows:

-The acoustic modes transforms as a polar vector and thus include one $A_{1}$ and one $E$ modes, all their frequencies are identical to zero.
-The rest of the 21 nonzero frequency modes belong to optical modes, which include four $A_{1}$ and three $A_{2}$ non-degenerate modes as well as seven doubly degenerate $E$ modes.
-For Cr atoms the are one out-of-plane (z) $A_2$ mode and one in-plane (x-y) E mode; for six halogen atoms (3X+3Y), there are two pairs of $A_{1}\oplus{E} $ out-of-plane modes as well as four pairs of $A_{1(2)}\oplus{E}$ in-plane modes.
+The acoustic modes transform as a polar vector and thus include one $A_{1}$ and one $E$ modes, all their frequencies are identical to zero.
+The rest of the 21 nonzero frequency modes belong to optic modes, which include four $A_{1}$ and three $A_{2}$ non-degenerate modes as well as seven doubly degenerate $E$ modes.
+For Cr atoms there is one out-of-plane (z) $A_2$ mode and one in-plane (x-y) E mode; for six halogen atoms (3X+3Y), there are two pairs of $A_{1}\oplus{E} $ out-of-plane modes as well as four pairs of $A_{1(2)}\oplus{E}$ in-plane modes.